nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   manually select certain urgent tasks to focus on.

 > * **`list`** <br>
-Navigate through my panels as well as your tasks using the arrow keys on your keyboard. <br>
+Navigate through the panels and tasks using the arrow keys on your keyboard. <br>

 <img src="images/UiListCommand.png" width="600"><br>
 _Figure 3.5.1.
 List Command_